LokimuKH19/SymPhONIC/README.md

 > SymPhONIC — where symmetry, physics and neural computation resonate in unison.

-> Its original name was Symmetric Impeller Sobolev-Underwritten Kinetics Analyzer with Supervised-learning (SISUKAS), but not visual therefore I didn't adopt it.
+> Its original name was Symmetric Impeller Sobolev-Underwritten Kinetics Analyzer with Supervisory (SISUKAS), maybe used in later system?